Bakhombisile02/FarmSMv2/README.md

 ## Lecturer Changes

 1. The code is no longer generic and is commented sufficently.
-2. Database is on Azure Cloud and connects with a connection string
+2. Database is on Azure Cloud and connects with a connection string, more dummy data entered check farmer Siyamukela Dlamini
 3. Application deployed to the cloud - https://farmsmv220230622114709.azurewebsites.net/

 ## Functionality